-All labor, materials, tools, equipment, and services furnished by the Contractor, and all Work performed by the Contractor, are hereby guaranteed by the Contractor to be free from defects owing to faulty materials or workmanship for a period of one year after date of completion of the Work.
-All Work that proves defective, by reason of faulty material or workmanship within the one year warranty period, shall be replaced by the Contractor free of cost to IALR.
+All goods, materials and equipment furnished by the Contractor, and all Work performed by the Contractor are hereby guaranteed by the Contractor to be free from defects owing to faulty materials or workmanship for a period of one year after date of completion of the Work.
+All Work that proves defective, by reason of faulty material or workmanship within said period of one year, shall be replaced by the Contractor free of cost to IALR.
 These guarantees shall not operate as a waiver of any of IALR's rights and remedies for default under or breach of the Contract which rights and remedies may be exercised at any time within the period of any applicable statute of limitations.
 This guarantee shall be in addition to any and all other warranties and guarantees contained in the other Contract Documents.

 IV.
-Commencement; Contract Time; Substantial Completion; Final Completion
+Substantial Completion; Final Completion

-- A. The Contractor shall commence Work under this Contract on the Project on the date specified in the Notice to Proceed issued by the Owner or Architect ("Commencement Date").
-The Contractor shall start the Work promptly upon the receipt of the Notice to Proceed and shall prosecute the Work regularly, diligently, and uninterruptedly at a rate of progress that will ensure full completion thereof in the shortest length of time consistent with the Contract Documents. - B. The Contract Time shall be measured from the Commencement Date through the date of Final Completion.
-The Contractor shall achieve Substantial Completion of the entire Work not later than one hundred twenty (120) days from the Commencement Date ("Substantial Completion Date").
-The Contractor shall achieve Final Completion of the entire Work not later than ninety (90) days from the Substantial Completion Date ("Final Completion Date"). - C. Time is of the essence in completing the required Work and the Owner will suffer loss or damages if the Work is not substantially and finally completed within the period of time stipulated in the Contract Documents.
+The Contractor shall commence Work under this Contract on the Project on the date specified in the Notice to Proceed issued by the Owner or Architect ("Commencement Date").
+The Contractor shall start the Work promptly upon the receipt of the Notice to Proceed and shall prosecute the Work regularly, diligently, and uninterruptedly at a rate of progress that will ensure full completion thereof in the shortest length of time consistent with the Contract Documents.
+The Contractor shall obtain Substantial Completion for this Project within 120 (one hundred twenty) consecutive calendar days after the Commencement Date specified in the Notice to Proceed.
+The Contractor shall obtain Final Completion for this project within thirty (30) consecutive calendar days of the date of Substantial Completion.
+Time is of the essence in completing the required Work and the Owner will suffer loss or damages if the Work is not substantially and finally completed within the period of time stipulated in the Contract Documents.

-V. Fixed Price Contract; Provisions as to Contract Sum
+V. Fixed Price Contract; Provisions as to Contract Price

 A. This is a fixed price Contract.
-IALR shall pay Contractor the fixed price of Do llars (\$) for all Wo rk on the Project ("Co ntract Su m")).
-N lo incre ease in the Contrac t Sum sl nall be made except by a writt en Chai nge Or der, Change Direc ctive, or N Mod lifi cation e execute d by IALR' s Autho rized R Repres sentative.
+IALR shall pay Contractor the fixed price of Dollars (\$) for all Work on the Project ("Contract Sum").
+No increase in the Contract Sum shall be made except by a written Change Order, Change Directive, or Modification executed by IALR's Authorized Representative.